thisismedium/message/README.rst

 Message is currently under active development.

-We recommend installing Message into a virtual environment.
+We recommend installing Message into a `virtual environment`_.
 If you do not want to use ``virtualenv``, skip this step.
 To set up an empty environment::

   sudo easy_install virtualenv